hannamw/hannamw.github.io/publications/index.md

 # Publications
-## Pre-prints
+## Conference Publications
-Curt Tigges, **Michael Hanna**, Qinan Yu, Stella Biderman, [LLM Circuit Analyses Are Consistent Across Training and Scale](https://arxiv.org/abs/2407.10827).
+Curt Tigges, **Michael Hanna**, Qinan Yu, Stella Biderman.
 2024.
-Available on arXiv.

-## Conference Publications
+[LLM Circuit Analyses Are Consistent Across Training and Scale](https://arxiv.org/abs/2407.10827).
+To appear in the Thirty-eight Conference on Neural Information Processing Systems. **(NeurIPS 2023)**

 **Michael Hanna**, Sandro Pezzelle, and Yonatan Belinkov.
 2024.
 [Have Faith in Faithfulness: Going Beyond Circuit Overlap When Finding Model Mechanisms](https://arxiv.org/abs/2403.17806).
 To appear at the First Conference on Language Modeling. **(COLM 2024)**

 Frank Wildenburg, **Michael Hanna**, and Sandro Pezzelle.
 2024.
 [Do Pre-Trained Language Models Detect and Understand Semantic Underspecification?
 Ask the DUST!](https://arxiv.org/abs/2402.12486).
-To appear in Findings of the Association for Computational Linguistics **(ACL Findings 2024)**
+In Findings of the Association for Computational Linguistics **(ACL Findings 2024)**

 **Michael Hanna**, Yonatan Belinkov, and Sandro Pezzelle.
 2023.
 [When Language Models Fall in Love: Animacy Processing in Transformer Language Models](https://aclanthology.org/2023.emnlp-main.744/).
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). **(EMNLP 2023)**